Remote French island restaurant wins 3-star Michelin ranking

 Issued on:

-La Marine is headed by 47-year-old chef Alexandre Couillon, who has happily overcome the fact that his surname means "half-wit" in French.

-Tasting his exquisite seafood and vegetables means travelling to the small island of Noirmoutier in the Bay of Biscay and then out to its farthest point.
+Tasting the exquisite seafood and vegetables at Alexandre Couillon's restaurant 'La Marine' means travelling to the small island of Noirmoutier in the Bay of Biscay off the coast of western France.

-"It is the perfect illustration of a meal that is worth the trip," the head of the guide, Gwendal Poullennec, told AFP.
+"It is the perfect illustration of a meal that is worth the trip," said Gwendal Poullennec, the head of the Michelin restaurant guide.

-Along with his wife Celine, who handles front-of-house duties, Couillon has created an experience that is "sincere and radiant", he added.
+Along with his wife Celine, who handles front-of-house duties, the 47-year-old chef has created an experience that is "sincere and radiant", he says.

-La Marine becomes one of only 29 restaurants in France to hold Michelin's top three-star ranking in the latest guide, which was unveiled in a ceremony in the eastern city of Strasbourg.
+La Marine has now become one of only 29 restaurants in France to hold Michelin's top three-star ranking in the latest guide, which was unveiled in a ceremony in the eastern city of Strasbourg.

 Last week, Michelin made the shock announcement that Guy Savoy, repeatedly named the best chef in the world by global review aggregator La Liste, had been downgraded to two stars at his Monnaie de Paris restaurant.